igorski/zCanvas/README.md

 ## Project Integration

-zCanvas is compatible with CommonJS, AMD/RequireJS or can be included in a document via script tags:
+zCanvas is compatible with ES6 modules, CommonJS, AMD/RequireJS or can be included in a document via script tags:

 ### ES6 module: